jduanen/alienFontDisplay/README.md

 # alienFontDisplay
-Display made of six eight-segment EL display units
+Display made of six eight-segment EL display units with per-display custom driver board and controller.

 Scrolling display board that displays whatever string is published on a given MQTT channel over WiFi.